hardinzw/LIRI-Unit/README.md

 ![img](do-what-it-says.png)
 ```

-*LIRI uses the npm node module, moment, and dotenv for real-time data and privacy.
+*LIRI uses npm modules, moment, and dotenv for real-time data and privacy.